Yeatts Radiology Center

 Interventional Radiology – Our expert interventional radiologists guide small needles or catheters through the blood vessels to treat disease through the skin, using X-rays, ultrasound or other images to follow the right path.
 This minimally invasive procedure is successful for treating bleeding from uterine fibroids, back pain from vertebral compression fractures or leg swelling from deep-vein thrombosis.

 Nuclear Imaging – We use the latest nuclear medicine techniques to determine how well certain organs like the kidneys, heart, lungs and gallbladder are functioning.
 Images are produced by detecting radiation from a radioactive tracer material we’ve administered into the body.
 A radiologist then interprets the digital images for diagnosis.
 Radioactive tracers are typically injected into a vein and have no side effects.
 The amount of radiation a patient receives is very low.

 Mammography – Mammography imaging uses a low-dose X-ray for the early detection of breast cancers.
-Our board-certified radiologists use 100% digital mammography and computer-aided detection to find even the smallest abnormality and deliver the most accurate diagnosis possible.
-Mammography is available at the Breast Health Center and Westford Health Center.
+Our board-certified radiologists use 3D and digital imaging techniques and computer-aided detection to find even the smallest abnormality and deliver the most accurate diagnosis possible.
+Mammography is available at the Hermel Breast Health Center and Westford Health Center.

 The following prep guide will help you understand the bone density scan procedure and how to prepare for it:

 PET/CT – Positron-emission tomography can often help our oncologists avoid unnecessary tests and treatment by helping your physician determine the extent and severity of cancer for the purpose of developing both a treatment plan and prognosis.
 PET is combined with CT scanning to provide an accurate picture of the cancer’s location, as well as the metabolic activity within cancer cells.
 PET/CT services are available at the Center for Specialty Care.